SpringRoll/SpringRollContainer/README.md

 ## Examples

-The following examples assume that you've create an HTML page with an iframe on it:
+The following examples assume that you've created an HTML page with an iframe on it:

 ```html
 <iframe id="game" scrolling="no"></iframe>